microsoft/code-with-engineering-playbook/Engineering/DevOpsLoggingDetailsCSharp.md

 }
 ```

-## Logging in a .NET Core Console Application
+### Logging in a .NET Core Console Application

 Unlike ASP.NET Core, .NET Core Console apps don't have dependency injection by default.
-Adding it is simple and allows adding logging based on ILogger as in the web application.
+Adding it is simple and allows using ILogger as in the web application.
 The code below illustrates a way to add dependency injection to a console app:

 ```C#
 public class Program